-This report concludes the work of the scrutiny panels Telecommunications Working Group.
-It was instigated in response to concerns expressed by many of the Boroughs residents about the impact of mobile phone masts, perceived or otherwise, on the health of those living and working near to where they are sited.
+This report concludes the work of the scrutiny panels Telecommunications Masts Working Group.
+It was instigated in response to concerns expressed by many of the Boroughs residents about the impact of mobile phone masts, perceived or otherwise, on the health of those living and working near to where they are sited and on the visual impact the masts have on residential areas.